zowe/docs-site/docs/user-guide/k8s-config.md

 kubectl get pvc --namespace zowe
 ```

-Please note that `zowe-workspace-pvc` `PersistentVolumeClaim` must be declared in access mode `ReadWriteMany`.
+Note that `zowe-workspace-pvc` `PersistentVolumeClaim` must be declared in access mode `ReadWriteMany`.

 In some Kubernetes environment, you may need to define `PeristentVolume` and define `volumeName` in `PersistentVolumeClaim` instead of defining `storageClassName`.
-Please consult your Kubernetes administrator to confirm what's the appropriate way for your environment.
+Please consult your Kubernetes administrator to confirm the appropriate way for your environment.
 This is an example to configure `PersistentVolumeClaim` with pre-configured `zowe-workspace-pv` `PeristentVolume`.

 ```yaml
 apiVersion: v1